-Open a command prompt, navigate to the folder where your Google Workspace client resides, and run
+Navigate to the folder where your ldap client resides, and run

 - “npm install” (only required once)

-If everything works as intended, you should see “Authorize this app by visiting this url: https://…” .
-Navigate to this URL and log in using your Google Workspace administrator.
-Once authenticated it will show you a message “Vizito integration authenticated.
-You may close this window.”
-You can now use a browser to test the Google Workspace http server by pointing your browser to http://ip_or_hostname_of_machine_running_google_suite_client:8080/.
-If you’re running a firewall, make sure it allows access to port 48800.
-If your browser shows a JSON object representing the users you want to expose, than everything works!
+- “node server.js” If everything works as intended, you should see “Server is listening” You can now use a browser to test the LDAP http server by pointing your browser to http://ip_or_hostname_of_machine_running_ldap_client:48800/ (change the port if you changed it in the config file) If your browser shows a JSON object representing the users you want to expose, than everything works!

-Step 8 (optional): Use NSSM to daemonize the node process as a Windows Service.
+Step 6: Use PM2 to daemonize the node process

 If you’re using a HTTPS configuration you can configure multiple CA references.
 Add each CA between " (quotes) in the CA array, which you can find in the config.JSON file.